georgetegral/ensuring-quality-releases/README.md

 We created both regression tests and validation tests, and an environment to store our variables.
 And we also defined the publishing of test results to Test Plans of Azure Devops.

-Something to note is that the API that we are testing is quite unstable, so some calls to the endpoints might fail with a 429 error code.
+Something to note is that the API that we are testing (http://dummy.restapiexample.com) is quite unstable as it recieves a lot of traffic, so some calls to the endpoints might fail with a 429 error code.

 After we run the Postman tests in our pipeline we can get Test Results in Test Plans -> Runs -> Postman Test Results (The name that we defined).
 We should get a result similar to this in the Run Summary page: